-We all know someone (yourself, even) who has stayed in a relationship far too long than was healthy, and has looked back in time and thought, ‘What was I thinking?’
+We all know someone, possibly yourself even, who has stayed in a relationship far longer than was healthy and in time looked back and thought, ‘what was I thinking?’

 Knowing when to stay in a relationship and when to go is often a difficult decision to make.
 There are a number of issues that, while serious, can be overcome and allow your relationship to continue to grow in a healthy way.
 However, there are also situations which are absolute no-brainers, where it would be foolish and self-destructive to stay with your partner.

 The first, and most important reason to leave, is abuse.
 As anyone who has been in an abusive relationship will testify, abuse often starts slowly, almost invisibly.
 Its like you are a frog in a pot of water set to boil.
 As first it feels uncomfortable, and looking back you can see some warning signs, but before you know it you are unhappy, feeling like rubbish and still making excuses or thinking that things will change.

 Abuse comes in many forms.
 In some ways physical abuse is easier to deal with because you can see the bruises, bashes and black eyes.
 Its all too clear, and family and friends can see them too.

 But the more subtle forms of abuse are equally painful and humiliating.
 The control, the financial or emotional bullying and the constant undermining may be invisible, but they are just as corrosive and toxic.